syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 ## AutoComplete editor

-In the autocomplete editor, the [SfAutoComplete](https://help.syncfusion.com/xamarin/sfautocomplete/overview) will be loaded.
+In the autocomplete editor, the [SfAutoComplete](https://help.syncfusion.com/xamarin/sfautocomplete/overview) is loaded.

 ### Customizing ItemsSource of autocomplete editor

 By default, the `ItemsSource` for `AutoComplete` editor is auto-generated for enum types.
-For other types, you can set the `ItemsSource` by using the [SourceProvider](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider.html).
+For other types, you can set `ItemsSource` using [SourceProvider](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.SourceProvider.html).

 #### Using SourceProvider